Wills Act 1963: Background

-Provisions of the Act
+Provisions

-The Act is divided into seven sections.
+The act is divided into seven sections.
 Section 1 allows a will to be considered "properly executed" if it was executed in line with the laws in the state where it was executed, the state the testator lived in up to his death or the state the testator was a citizen of.
 This gets rid of the problem with the 1861 Act which meant that wills could be declared formally invalid if not executed in a very narrow way - wills of British citizens had to be executed in line with British law, regardless of where the citizen lived.
 It has been suggested that "will" should include similar things in nations with different types of inheritance, such as the "contracts of inheritance" in German and Swiss law.
 Section 1 deliberately makes no distinction between wills of real property and wills of personal property.

 Section 2 allows a will to be considered executed if it is executed on board an aircraft or ship in a fashion which follows the law of the state in which the aircraft is registered.
-If a will disposes of real property it is considered executed if it conforms to the law in the state the property was in, and a will overturning a previous will is considered executed if its purpose is to overturn a previous will valid under the Act, or terms of a previous will which would not be considered valid under the Act.
+If a will disposes of real property it is considered executed if it conforms to the law in the state the property was in, and a will overturning a previous will is considered executed if its purpose is to overturn a previous will valid under the act, or terms of a previous will which would not be considered valid under the act.
 A will to appoint executors is considered similarly executed.

 Section 3 takes into account the laws of other states on the make-up of a will, and says that the way a will is constructed does not have to be changed if the testator moves state after the will is executed.
 Section 5 took into account the Scottish system of property transfer, but was repealed by the Succession (Scotland) Act 1964.
-Sections 6 and 7 are procedural ones, which define certain terms and indicate that the Act comes into force on 1 January 1964.
+Sections 6 and 7 are procedural ones, which define certain terms and indicate that the act comes into force on 1 January 1964.